 - Explain the purpose of the requested items as they relate to the research question and methods.

-- If applicable, prepare the appropriate IRB (working with human participants) or IACUC (working with animals) documentation.
+- If applicable, appropriate IRB (working with human participants), IBC (biosafety) or IACUC (working with animals) protocol numbers should be provided.
+Funds will not be awarded until appropriate approval has been obtained.
 Please see the website for further information regarding Research Protections.

 1. Have your faculty mentor (the faculty member who has mentored your research) complete the Online Faculty Recommendation Form.
 All Faculty Recommendations MUST be submitted using the online - forms will not be accepted through campus mail, email, fax or at the office.

 3. Submit the Office of Student Research Grant Application Form.
 Make sure you do not exceed the character count for each field - your application has NOT been received by OSR unless you get an emailed confirmation after clicking submit.
-The application link will close at 11:59 pm on the 15th of each month and re-open for the next grant cycle on the 17th of each month (at 11:59 pm).
+The application link will close at 11:59 pm on the 15th of each deadine date (July and August for summer, September, October, November for Fall and February, March, April for Spring) and re-open at 11:59 pm on the 17th of that month.

-The deadline for all OSR Research Grant applications is the 15th of each month with award notification made by the end of the month.
-We must have both your online application AND complete, online Faculty Recommendation Form.
+The summer deadlines for all OSR Research Grant applications are the 15th of July and August (with award notification made by the end of the month).
+We must have both your complete grant application and online Faculty Recommendation Form.
+There is NO December, January, May or June call for proposals.

-- All Research Grants MUST be completely expended by the end of the fiscal year in which they are awarded.
-Research Funding does NOT roll over at the end of each fiscal year (May 14 is the final date for purchases to be made each fiscal year).
+- All Research Grants be must be expended by the end of the semester in which they are awarded (December for summer and fall awards, May for all spring awards).
+Research funding does NOT roll over at the end of each fiscal year (May 14 is the final date for purchases to be made each fiscal year).

-- Students MUST meet with their departmental administrative assistant and faculty mentor before any money is spent.
+- Students must meet with their departmental administrative assistant and faculty mentor before any money is spent.
 Orders will be placed in the academic department - no reimbursements may be paid directly to students.
 Students may only expend their awarded OSR Research grant funding on the items listed in their budget justification on their submitted grant application.
-Students cannot subsitute or order items not listed on their orginal OSR grant application.
+Students cannot substitute or order items not listed on their original OSR grant application - you must provide a copy of your original OSR grant application to the department to verify approved purchases.
 No items may be ordered until students have been officially awarded OSR grant funding.

-- All ASU Policies and Procedures must be adhered to when spending down Research Grant monies.
+- All Appalachian State University Policies and Procedures must be adhered to when spending down Research Grant monies.
 Any non-approved expenditures will be the sole responsibility of the student.

 Grant Recipient Requirements